OckermanSethGVSU/OckermanSethGVSU.github.io/markdown/research.md

 title: Research
 sidebar_link: true
 ---
 My research typically involves applications of ML, HPC, and Systems.
+I've enjoyed being able to work on a variety of different projects in diverse domains.

 ## Improving the Scalability of Large Scale Image Processing through HPC
 Mentored by Professor Brian Haab, I built a large scale image processing toolkit for biological sliding window analysis.
 By combining the integral image method with GPU programming, I achieved a speedup of 131,806x on small-scale images and a speedup of TODO on large-scale microscopy images compared to the previously used method.
 Our toolkit is publicly available through the [Bio_PII](https://github.com/OckermanSethGVSU/Bio-PII) PIP package.
 Our work is currently in submission for IEEE CIBCB 2023.